 Ask yourself these questions when opting to buy coolants.
 As these fluids lose effectiveness over time, there’s really no point in buying more just to have them stored in your garage for years on end.

-There are various types of coolants in the market, which include inorganic additive technology (IAT), Phosphate-free HOAT, Silicate HOAT, and organic ones.
+There are various BMW coolant types in the market, which include inorganic additive technology (IAT), Phosphate-free HOAT, Silicate HOAT, and organic ones.
 Before you seal the deal, check out the pros and cons of these types and make your choice.

 Also, check for the type of water that can be used along with the coolant.
 With some, you can use distilled water while others perform just fine when combined with regular tap water.